bartosz-antosik/vscode-spellright/README.md

 `Dictionaries` subfolder does not exists there by default and has to be created manually.

+In case you run *Insiders* edition of VSCode then `Code` part of the path has to be changed to `Code - Insiders` appropriately.

 Spell Right cannot automatically match the dictionary name with system locale settings when using *Hunspell* dictionaries hence **at first run dictionary has to be selected manually** (e.g from status bar).

 On most Linux distributions system-wide dictionaries can be reused (for now only UTF-8 encoded dictionaries are supported, verify `SET` line in \*.aff file) by soft linking the system folder e.g.: